williamx98/Python-Tkinter-Obnoxious-Pop-up-Exercise-Reminder/README.md

-# Python Tkinter Exercise Reminder
+# Python Tkinter Obnoxious Pop-up Exercise Reminder
 This is a Python Tkinter GUI program that obnoxiously annoys you until you workout for at least 20 seconds every hour

 Time spent: **1.5** hours spent in total